bootdotdev/blog/content/education/maybe-you-do-need-kubernetes.md

 title: "Maybe You Do Need Kubernetes"
 author: Lane Wagner
 date: "2024-03-08"
 categories:
   - "education"
 images:
   - /img/800/buildingarobot.png.webp
 ---

 Theo has this great video on Kubernetes, currently titled ["You Don't Need Kubernetes"](https://www.youtube.com/watch?v=H5sPGruv2yc).
-I'm a Kubernetes enjoyer, but I'm not here to argue about that.
-The part of the video I *do* want to discuss has nothing to do with k8s.
+I'm a Kubernetes enjoyer (I even wrote a [course on it](https://www.boot.dev/courses/learn-kubernetes), but I'm not here to argue about that.
+The part of the video I _do_ want to discuss has nothing to do with k8s.
 It's where Theo draws the "Line of Primeagen".

 He explains that some technologies trade scalability (performance, flexibility, whatever) for speed of development.
 Deploying Next.js using Vercel and Firebase is quick but it comes at a cost.
 As you scale up, either by adding users or by adding more complex features, you'll need to do one of two things:

-* Rewrite with something more flexible or performant
+- Rewrite with something more flexible or performant
-* Pay a *lot* of money to a third-party to handle your problems for you
+- Pay a _lot_ of money to a third-party to handle your problems for you

 So, the idea is that you should choose a fast-to-ship technology so that you can move faster and hire more cheaply.

-*...I can ship a Go app to k8s faster than I can get eslint, tsc, and vsc-de to cooperate... but I digress...*
+_...I can ship a Go app to k8s faster than I can get eslint, tsc, and vsc-de to cooperate... but I digress..._

 Then you stick with that strategy until you scale up to the "Line of Primeagen":